Muzzamil-mahir/Sci_exp-DB/README.md

 ## Usage
 To use, first Execute the DBcreate.py file. there about 5 tables in this file. to create additional tables use `c.execute('''<SQL Query>''')`.
-A SQLite database is created when the file is executed.
-**Note:** Adding a table should be followed by modifications to th `DBgui.py` file.
+A SQLite database is created when the file is executed.\n **Note:** Adding a table should be followed by modifications to th `DBgui.py` file.
 Since radio buttons are used to access the tables, any new table should have a corresponding radio button added, and the logic for it should be coded.

 `Install CustomTkinter`